 Accurate and up-to-date student information is required to operate a bus-transportation system.

 Information on new enrollments and other changes to student information must be given to the child's school.
 It is the responsibility of the school to update the child's information.
-(CPS' Customer Help Center can accept these changes for students enrolled in the public schools when a school is not open.)
+(CPS' Customer Care Center can accept these changes for students enrolled in the public schools when a school is not open.)

 CPS' Pupil Transportation Branch cannot update a student's record.
 Timely transportation service depends on parents giving schools up-to-date student information.
 Address changes must be received by the Pupil Transportation Branch from the schools by the summer cut-off date to guarantee inclusion in bus pick up on the first day of school.